-8.9 Risk Model
+8.9 Combined Risk Model for Grounding and Contact Accidents to Passenger Ships

 8.9.1 High-Level Event Sequence

 High-level event sequences and risk models for the various accident types have been already discussed in the first interim report of Task 1 of the present study.
 In Task 3, the high-level event sequence and the risk model for grounding accidents have been revisited, in order to take into account an additional parameter that was introduced in Task 3, with decisive impact on the survivability of passenger ships, i.e. the type of damage: